 As the same with SIF calculations, branch flexibility values are now independent of the header.
 Here’s an example of the flexibility factors for both the run and the branch leg (Fig. 4) of a welding Tee as ASME 16.9.

-So B31.3 is currently restricting the flexibility factors to a very small value which makes tee more rigid and what this code aims to do is to provide more detailed flexibility analysis by using accurate flexibility factors as per tee geometry.
+So B31.3 is currently restricting the flexibility factors to a very small value which makes the piping tee more rigid and what this code aims to do is to provide a more detailed flexibility analysis by using accurate flexibility factors as per tee geometry.

 SIF and Flexibility Factor Webinar using AutoPIPE

-Please listen to the following recorded webinar for more detailed insight on SIF, Flexibility factor, and ASME B31J which had conducted on Wednesday, May 27, 2020, at 10:00 AM IST.
-So click here to register and view the recording of the SIF webinar.
+Please listen to the following recorded webinar for more detailed insight on SIF, Flexibility factor, and ASME B31J which was conducted on Wednesday, May 27, 2020, at 10:00 AM IST.
+Click here to register and view the recording of the SIF webinar.

 - ASME B31J provides more realistic and more accurate SIF and flexibility factors and hence provides more realistic code stresses than existing ASME B31.1 and B31.3 codes.